 The Purpose of School (The Washington Post).

 Rethinking College Admissions (with Sir Ken Robinson).

 I’m active on Twitter (@dintersmith).
-And with far fewer resources than our mega-foundations, I feel honored to have supported a number of great initiatives.
-To see my total list of commitment (I ‘m a believer in complete transparaency), here’s my Portfolio.
+While I have far fewer resources than our mega-foundations, I am proud to support a number of great initiatives.
+To see my total list of commitments (I believe in complete transparaency), here’s my Portfolio.

-I’m on a mission — helping catalyze and accelerate progress in our schools.
+I’m on a mission to help catalyze and accelerate progress in our schools.
 We need to equip our children with skillsets and mindsets that are essential in a world of innovation.
-I can’t overstate how fast machine intelligence is accelerating (although this short video makes the point), and no school can be complacent.
-My travels have convinced me that our best path forward is to let our teachers do what they entered the profession to do — engage and inspire these kids — and draw on the insights of our most innovative teachers.
+I can’t overstate how fast machine intelligence is accelerating (and this short video makes the point).
+No school can be complacent.
+My travels have convinced me that our best path forward is to let our teachers do what they entered the profession to do — engage and inspire our kids — and draw on their insights into how best to transform our schools.